Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Methodology

-The sum-to-one constraint fixes an affine degree of freedom in the linear combination, ensuring identifiable coefficients that represent relative metric contributions.
-Since individual weights remain unbounded in magnitude, the formulation naturally captures both strong positive and negative correlations, effectively accommodating both metrics that are negatively and positively correlated with compatibility.
+The L1 penalty serves two purposes.
+First, it performs automatic feature selection: with $28$ candidate metrics, some of which are correlated, an unconstrained solution would distribute weight diffusely and obscure which metrics genuinely drive mergeability.
+L1 regularization identifies a compact, interpretable subset of predictors per merging method.
+Second, it acts as mild regularization to prevent overfitting, given the limited data we describe later.

 We optimize for Pearson correlation rather than MSE because our goal is to \emph{rank} task pairs by mergeability, not to predict exact accuracies.
 Correlation is scale-invariant, which is desirable since the linear combination of features lives on an arbitrary scale, while accuracies lie in a narrow range.
-Optimizing MSE would entangle learning the correct ordering with matching this scale.
+Optimizing MSE, which we will ablate, would entangle learning the correct ordering with matching this scale and perform poorly.
 In contrast, high correlation directly reflects the ranking quality practitioners care about: given candidate task pairs, which should be merged first?
 It also yields a single interpretable metric, the correlation coefficient $r$, summarizing how much variance in merge outcomes is explained by the learned combination.

-\textbf{Optimization Procedure.} The coefficients are optimized via Adam~\cite{kingma2015adam} and rescaled after each update to satisfy the sum-to-one constraint, ensuring that weights represent relative predictive contributions.
+\textbf{Optimization Procedure.} The coefficients are optimized via Adam~\cite{kingma2014adam} with a learning rate of $0.01$, minimizing the negative Pearson correlation plus the L1 penalty ($\lambda = 1.0$).
 We use early stopping with a patience of $50$ iterations, halting when the improvement in training correlation falls below $10^{-4}$.

-\textbf{Leave-One-Task-Out Cross-Validation.} A key challenge in evaluating mergeability prediction is ensuring that the learned coefficients generalize to unseen task combinations.
+\textbf{Leave-One-Task-Out Cross-Validation (LOTO).} A key challenge in evaluating mergeability prediction is ensuring that the learned coefficients generalize to unseen task combinations.
 Simple random train-validation splits may still contain pairs involving tasks seen during training, leading to optimistic estimates.
 To address this, we employ \emph{leave-one-task-out} (LOTO) cross-validation.

 Let $\mathcal{T} = \{T_1, \ldots, T_M\}$ denote the set of $M$ tasks.
 In each fold $f$, we hold out all pairs involving task $T_f$:

 The remaining pairs form the training set $\mathcal{S}_f$.
 We optimize coefficients $\mathbf{w}_f$ on $\mathcal{S}_f$ and evaluate on $\mathcal{V}_f$.
 This ensures that the validation pairs involve at least one task never seen during training, providing a rigorous test of generalization to novel task combinations.